 i) overheads, in the case of an operating grant.

-In fact, the purpose of an operating grant is to cover the running costs of the beneficiary based on an approved work programme, including its general administrative costs.

-j) Project office costs:

-Costs actually incurred in relation to a project office used for the action or a portion of these costs may be accepted as eligible direct costs if:

-- 1. the need for setting up or using a project office is recognised by the Contracting Authority in the Special Conditions; - 2. the description of the project office, the services or resources it makes available, its overall capacity and (where applicable) the distribution key are provided in the Description of the Action and the Budget; - 3. (where applicable) the distribution key reasonably reflects the portion of the resources or services needed by and actually used for the Action; - 4. the costs concerned comply with the cost eligibility criteria referred to in Article 14.1; - 5. they fall within one of the following categories: - i) costs of staff directly assigned to the operations of the project office; - ii) travel and subsistence costs for staff and other persons directly assigned to the operations of the project office; - iii) depreciation costs, rental costs or lease of building, equipment and assets; - iv) costs of maintenance and repair contracts; - v) costs of consumables and supplies;
+In fact, the purpose of an operating grant is to cover the running costs of the beneficiary based on an approved work programme, including its general administrative costs. j) Project office costs: Costs actually incurred in relation to a project office used for the action or a portion of these costs may be accepted as eligible direct costs if: 1. the need for setting up or using a project office is recognised by the Contracting Authority in the Special Conditions; 2. the description of the project office, the services or resources it makes available, its overall capacity and (where applicable) the distribution key are provided in the Description of the Action and the Budget; 3. (where applicable) the distribution key reasonably reflects the portion of the resources or services needed by and actually used for the Action; 4. the costs concerned comply with the cost eligibility criteria referred to in Article 14.1; 5. they fall within one of the following categories: i) costs of staff directly assigned to the operations of the project office; ii) travel and subsistence costs for staff and other persons directly assigned to the operations of the project office; general administrative costs.
+Eligible direct costs for a project office can be shared actual costs for an input to the Action.
+The input concerned is necessary for carrying out the Action.
+Shared actual costs: a) Actual costs booked in accordance with their actual use The amount corresponding to the actual use of the input concerned is booked to the Action; The actual use of the input concerned is backed up by supporting evidence (e.g. timesheets); An exact amount that includes the costs for the input booked to the Action is backed by supporting evidence. b) Apportioned actual costs The portion of the costs for the input concerned is determined by a distribution key indicated in the Budget and used in the financial reports; It is not possible or not cost-effective to generate supporting evidence that backs up the portion of the amount that is used by the Action.
+NB.
+Shared costs are not necessarily considered as indirect costs.
+Depending on the link they have with the action, they may be direct or indirect. iii) depreciation costs, rental costs or lease of building, equipment and assets; iv) costs of maintenance and repair contracts; v) costs of consumables and supplies;